sellomkantjwa/CSharpGuidelines/static-guide.md

 ### Postfix asynchronous methods with `Async` or `TaskAsync` :red_circle:
 The general convention for methods and local functions that return `Task` or `Task<TResult>` is to postfix them with `Async`.
 But if such a method already exists, use `TaskAsync` instead.

+## Performance Guidelines

+### Consider using `Any()` to determine whether an `IEnumerable<T>` is empty :large_blue_circle:
+When a member or local function returns an `IEnumerable<T>` or other collection class that does not expose a `Count` property, use the `Any()` extension method rather than `Count()` to determine whether the collection contains items.
+If you do use `Count()`, you risk that iterating over the entire collection might have a significant impact (such as when it really is an `IQueryable<T>` to a persistent store).

+**Note:** If you return an `IEnumerable<T>` to prevent changes from calling code, consider read-only classes.

+### Beware of mixing up `async`/`await` with `Task.Wait` :red_circle:
+`await` does not block the current thread but simply instructs the compiler to generate a state-machine.
+However, `Task.Wait` blocks the thread and may even cause deadlocks.

+### Prefer creating background tasks and batches with Hangfire for CPU-intensive activities :red_circle:
+:police_car: Original rule stated that you `Prefer Task.Run for CPU-intensive activities` Offload any heavy processing to a background task managed by the worker.